andrejbauer/mathematics-and-computation/_posts/2006-03-27-sometimes-all-functions-are-continuous.md

 We now have two solutions, one using mutable store, another using exceptions.
 Could we use some other feature instead?
 Yes, we could program $m$ using [continuations](http://en.wikipedia.org/wiki/Continuations), which I leave as an exercise.

 An interesting question comes to mind: which programming features, apart from the ones we mentioned above, allow us to program $m$?
 In terms of Haskell, the same question is which monads allow us to program $m$.
-Can we do it without any extra features and use just &#8220;pure&#8221; functional programming?
+Can we do it without any extra features and use just “pure” functional programming?

 If by pure functional programming we understand a functional programming language with natural numbers, booleans and recusive definitions, also known as [PCF](http://en.wikipedia.org/wiki/Programming_language_for_Computable_Functions), the answer is _no_.
 The [proof](http://www.cs.bham.ac.uk/~mhe/papers/cca2001.pdf) of this uses denotational semantics and domain theory, and I will not go into it now.
 You may entertain yourself by trying and failing to define $m$ in pure Haskell or ML, i.e., no side effects, no exceptions, no mutable store, no parallelism, no monads.